Adel-Alkhamisy/About/README.md

 Currently, I am pursuing an MS in Computer Science at George Mason University, with a specialization in Machine Learning.
 My areas of interest include Data Mining, Natural Language Processing, Deep Learning, Web-based Software Engineering, and Artificial Intelligence.

 ### Education
-Bachelor of Science in Information Technology (with Honors), King Abdulaziz University Currently pursuing MS in Computer Science (Specializing in Machine Learning), George Mason University
+Bachelor of Science in Information Technology (with Honors), King Abdulaziz University <br />
+Currently pursuing MS in Computer Science (Specializing in Machine Learning), George Mason University

 ### Skills